JUNE 5, 2014 - NEWSFLASH! ROBERT LUNDGREN'S SEMINAL WORK ON THE BATTLE OF LEYTE GULF JUST RELEASED IN HARDCOVER! LINK TO

 A good reconstruction of Yamato as she appeared during her Final Sortie in April 1945 can be found at:

 Hello.
-I am a former US military officer with a life-long love for history, instilled in me by my father who fought against the Germans behind enemy lines in Nazi-occupied Europe for 3 years.
+I am a former US military officer with a life-long love of history, instilled in me by my father who fought against the Germans behind enemy lines in Nazi-occupied Europe for 3 years.
 He was also a History professor before the war.

 A few years back, I spent about 1500 hours building a 1/200 scale model of Yamato.